tejashah88/gaming-ai-coach/README.md

 PROMPTS_LIST_PATH = 'prompts/general-custom.json'
 PROMPT_CONFIG_NAME = 'sarcastic-custom'
 ```
-2. Re-run the coach again with `python -m gaming_coach`
+2. Re-run the coach again with `python -m gaming_coach --config configs/default.ini`

-## Changing to a different provider
+### Changing to a different provider
-1. Go to "[Supported providers and models](SUPPORTED_PROVIDERS_MODELS.md)" and double-check if your desired provider is supported.
+1. Go to "[Supported providers and models](docs/SUPPORTED_PROVIDERS_MODELS.md)" and double-check if your desired provider is supported.
 Remember that the models in question must support multimodal inputs.
 2. Add the necessary environment variables to your `.env` file for the chosen model provider.
 3. Go to `gaming_coach.py` and find the following 2 lines.
 ```python